 • Web design and landing pages built to reduce friction between interest and action

-• Conversion rate optimization that improves the path from qualified traffic to calls, purchases, consultation requests, form submissions, or other goals
+• Conversion rate optimization that helps more of the right users take action through calls, forms, purchases, consultation requests, or other business goals

 A good plan does not force every business through the same service package.
 It should account for your industry, what you are trying to grow, and what kind of results would actually matter.

-Where Does Digital Marketing Fit Into Business Growth?
+How Does Digital Marketing Create Growth?

 Ask yourself: